 "English strawberries for sale," cried an old woman.

-Yukteswar told Yogananda that at a dinner in America his hostess would serve Yogananda strawberries, and he would taste them and say: "What delicious strawberries!"
+Yukteswar told Mukunda that at a dinner in America his hostess would serve Mukunda strawberries, and he would taste them and say: "What delicious strawberries!"

 They came to central Kashmir.
 I gazed in all directions at sublime snow-capped Himalayas, lying tier on tier like silhouettes of huge polar bears.
 My eyes feasted exultingly.

 After spending happy weeks in Kashmir, I was forced to return to Bengal . . .
 Yukteswar remained in Srinagar, with Kanai and Auddy.
 Before I departed, Master hinted that his body would be subject to suffering in Kashmir, saying,

 "There's a chance that I may even leave this earth."